Orchestra

 George Goad

 In addition to orchestral playing, Goad is active as a solo artist, frequently playing recitals and pursuing concerto opportunities with large ensemble.
-He has recently been featured as the soloist on the Hummel and Haydn trumpet concertos with the Saginaw Bay and Midland (Michigan) Symphony Orchestras.
+Most recently, he was featured playing Eric Ewazen’s Concerto for Trumpet and Strings and John Williams’ With Malice Toward None with the Flint Symphony.
+He has also been featured as the soloist on the Hummel and Haydn trumpet concertos with the Saginaw Bay and Midland (Michigan) Symphony Orchestras.

 He grew up in Rockford, Michigan, where he studied with Aaron Good and Gregory Good in his early years.
 When away from the trumpet, Goad is an avid endurance athlete and can often be found with his wife exploring the outdoors, or training for a race.